 Firms trade to make profits.
 Not all firms are the same and not all firms can make above average profits in their industry.
 Competitive advantage is said to exist where a firm can sustain above average profits when compare to its competitors.
 This competitive advantage comes from both physical and human resources though it is significantly easier to develop competitive advantage through staff than to invest in new tools and process.
 In many instances investment in both to some degree or other is essential.

-Contracts in employment are therefore minimalist by design.
-All that a firm has to provide to an employee is a ‘written statement of employment particulars’.
+Contracts in employment are minimalist by design - much is embedded in statute.
+All that a firm has to provide to an employee is a 'written statement of employment particulars'.
 This needs only list the basics like pay, hours of work, holiday entitlement, notice period and details of grievance and disciplinary procedure.
-Of course most firms add significantly to this to add terms such as other benefits, probationary arrangements, expenses payments, obligation of confidentiality, restrictive covenants and assignment of copyright and invention.
+Of course, most firms add significantly to this to add terms such as other benefits, probationary arrangements, expenses payments, obligation of confidentiality, restrictive covenants and assignment of copyright and invention.

 Despite this embellishment, there remains a huge amount in the contract that is implied.